The, originally German, Rendsburg was confiscated by the Netherlands on 10 May 1940 in the Dutch East Indies upon the German invasion.

 On the 25th of February, Tango Maru was 30 miles north of Bali while attacked by the US Rasher a submarine.
 The US Rasher torpedoed the Tango Maru and on the same day sank the Ryusei Maru.
 Resulting in more than 3.500 allied casualties on the Tango Maru and 4.998 Japanese soldiers on the Ryusei Maru.
 Only 500 Japanese survived the attack.

-Thousands of Allied POW's and Javanese natives were transported by sea in the well named HELL SHIPS.
+Thousands of Allied POW's and Javanese natives were transported by sea in so called 'Hell ships'.
 Sometimes it was moving them from one island to another island for work related purposes, on other occasions, POW's were on their way from Japanese occupied territory to the Japanese homeland.
-(Cited from: http://www.militarian.com/threads/japanese-hell-ships-pow-deaths.306/)

 Type: cargo ship